Eryngium yuccifolium Michx.

 Flowering - June - September.

-Habitat - Prairies, open woods, glades, also cultivated.
+Habitat - Prairies, forest openings, glades, savannas.
+Also cultivated.